DePayFi/depay-evm-router/README.md

 Arguments:

-`path`: The path of the token conversion.
+`path`: The path of the token conversion:

 ```
 ETH to ETH payment: